jishanshaikh4/lib-math/README.md

 # lib-math
 A mathematical library in C Programming language having implementation of Gamma, Bessel, trigonometric, hyperbolic, approximation functions from scratch.
+It will also include functions for computation and geometry.

 # Sections
 - [To do](https://github.com/Jishanshaikh4/lib-math/blob/master/README.md#to-do)